megafeltronx/hyperwarp-docs/docs/listing.md

 ## Types of Listings

 <Danger>IMPORTANT: The price you set for the veNFT is fixed.
-If you merge more tokens in to your veNFT the price will will NOT increase.
+If you merge more tokens in to your veNFT the price will *NOT increase*.
 You must cancel the sale and create a new one with the new price.</Danger>

 ### Fixed Price Listing